 A man that is saddled with the responsibility of leading the army (late Lieutenant General Ibrahim Attahiru) died in active service but the General (Buhari) was absent at his burial that held just a few kilometres away from his Aso Rock home.
 We later learnt that the General was concerned about his security because there was not enough time to make arrangements for him to attend.

-Today, Nigerians would have to beg before the president releases a statement to commiserate with families of soldiers that have lost their lives in the battle field.
-It is unfortunate but not surprising to some of us that campaigned vigorously against the emergence of Buhari whose body language and track record clearly shows a man incapable of leading his state, not to talk of a multi-ethnic Nigerian state with its myriad of economic, religious and political challenges.
+Today, Nigerians would have to beg before the president releases a statement to commiserate with families of soldiers that have lost their lives on the battlefield.
+It is unfortunate but not surprising to some of us that campaigned vigorously against the emergence of Buhari whose body language and track record clearly show a man incapable of leading his state, not to talk of a multi-ethnic Nigerian state with its myriad of economic, religious, and political challenges.

 The General indefinitely suspended Twitter, a social media platform that has made and is still making a lot of Nigerians millionaires just because his tweet was flagged to have violated rules.
 He wasn’t ready for the backlash that would come as a result and decided to ban the platform.
 He ran, the General ran.